siran/writing/books/The Physics of Energy Flow/The Physics of Energy Flow - 007 Maxwell is Minimal.md

 # 7. Maxwell is Minimal

-Chapter 6 established that source-free flow must evolve by curl if it is to preserve its divergence-free structure.
+Chapter 6 established that the fundamental flow $\mathbf{F}$ must evolve by curl if it is to preserve its divergence-free structure.
 That still leaves a narrower question: what is the simplest curl-based law that makes transport possible?

+A single self-curl law,

+$$
+\partial_t \mathbf{F} = c\,\nabla \times \mathbf{F},
+$$

-A single local rotation only recirculates the flow.
+preserves source-free turning.
+But one local rotation only recirculates the flow.
 It turns the structure around itself, but it does not yet carry energy from one region into another.
 Transport requires a second, complementary rotation.
 A point rotated once circulates.
 Rotated twice in a complementary way, it advances.

-That complementary turning takes the form
+The fundamental flow is therefore resolved locally into two complementary aspects, $\mathbf{E}$ and $\mathbf{B}$.
+Their mutual turning takes the form

 $$
 \partial_t \mathbf{E} = c\,\nabla \times \mathbf{B}, \qquad